Naomi Ellemers: Work

 Ellemers is one of the lead applicants and chair of the board of the NWO Gravity Program Sustainable Cooperation (SCOOP).
-She is one of the initiators of The Netherlands Inclusiveness Monitor which investigates the measures and actions organizations take to become more inclusive.
+She is one of the initiators of The Netherlands Inclusiveness Monitor (NIM) which investigates the measures and actions organizations take to become more inclusive.
 It connects these findings to the experiences of employees and provides organizations with advice on which steps to take to become truly inclusive.